Fre-Ar/BSP-AF-S5/README.md

 ## Set up
 1) Create a python environment
 2) run `pip install -r requirements.txt`
+3) If using Windows with Cuda, make sure you install a cuda version of pytorch.

 ## Mapshaper set up
 1) run `conda install -c conda-forge nodejs`